robertpeteuil/wordfence-lockout-msgs/README.md

 ### New "Blocked" Message
 ![](https://cloud.githubusercontent.com/assets/1554603/24621160/68eacba8-1855-11e7-8765-aaa83ba58ea2.png)

-### Specific Security Concerns with Default Lockout and Blocked Messages
+### Security Issues with Default Lockout and Blocked Messages:
 - Both messages state tell an attacker that they've be blocked by a security product called "Wordfence"
   - **issue:**  provides a hacker with an explanation as to why they cannot connect
   - **issue:**  provides a hacker with the exact name of the security product in use
-- Both messages state that the block/lock if temporary (even if it isn't)
+- Both messages state that the block/lock is temporary (even if it isn't)
   - The messages even encourage an attacker to "try back in a short while" or "try again in a few minutes"
     - **issue:**  tells a hacker that their block or lockout is not permanent (even though it may be)
     - **issue2:** encourages a hacker to come back and try to hack again